yearn/yearn-devdocs/docs/getting-started/using-yearn.md

 When you're ready to withdraw:

 1. Select the vault that you would like to withdraw from.
-Click the "Withdraw" tab
+Click the "Withdraw" tab.

 ![image](https://github.com/yearn/yearn-devdocs/assets/7863230/935b97f8-b740-432a-bd89-543ff0cce484)

 2. Enter the amount you want to withdraw, or click 'Max' to withdraw the entire balance.
 3. Click 'Withdraw'
 4. Your wallet will ask you to confirm the transaction.
 See step 4 above for more details.
-5. When your transaction succeeds, the tokens will show up in your wallet again
+5. When your transaction succeeds, the tokens will show up in your wallet again.

 ## If you **don't have the required token** for the vault that you would like to deposit in:

-Yearn provides a zapping feature so you can deposit from any token into any vault:
+Yearn provides a zapping feature so you can deposit with any token into any vault:

 ![image](https://github.com/yearn/yearn-devdocs/assets/7863230/63cb991c-71de-4840-8bf2-38084e7ab907)